valle1306/graphical-testing-procedure/README.md

-# Graphical Approach for Multiple Testing — Interactive App 🎨📊
+# Graphical Approach for Multiple Testing App🎨📊

 Welcome!
 This repository contains a simple, friendly Shiny app for designing and visualizing graphical multiple testing procedures used in clinical trials.